SumoLogic/sumologic-documentation/docs/integrations/global-intelligence/apache.md

 | Credits      | Enterprise Operations, Enterprise Suite |

-## Data Sources
+## Data sources

-The Global Intelligence for Apache App uses logs data from Apache clusters.
-Like the Sumo Logic App for Apache, it assumes the NCSA extended/combined log file format for Access logs and the default Apache error log file format for error logs.
+The Global Intelligence for Apache app uses logs data from Apache clusters.
+Like the Sumo Logic app for Apache, it assumes the NCSA extended/combined log file format for Access logs and the default Apache error log file format for error logs.
 [For more details](http://httpd.apache.org/docs/current/mod/mod_log_config.html) on Apache logs.

-## Sample Query
+## Sample query

 The following sample query is from the Average **Requests Per Second: My Server v Benchmark** panel of **GI Apache - 02.
 Load Signals and Contributing Factors** dashboard.